vitorpy/vitorpy.com/about.md

 <img class="profile-picture" src="{{site.profile-picture}}">

-Hey folks.
 I'm currently working as a Hardware Systems Engineer for <a href="https://www.meta.com">Meta</a>.
 I've worked in the tech sector in a varity of positions: from software engineer to CTO.
-My passion is writing software.

 I've been a founder twice.
 Once for SIM, a now defunct startup doing computer vision applied to materials science.
 The second time for <a href="https://pillar.fi">Pillar</a>, an Ethereum wallet.